mrookiiheya-arch/kotodama-os/README.md

 ## Stress-test Notes (Qualitative, Scope-Limited)

+These observations indicate feasibility of the governance framing, not verified generalization or comparative performance.
 These notes are **not performance claims** and are **not benchmark results**.
 They document **qualitative behavioral divergence observed across multiple controlled conversational pressure scenarios**, intended as feasibility evidence for a **pre-response Behavior Layer**.